telldus/telldus-live-mobile-v3/CONTRIBUTING.md

 **Notes:**

-- keep the README.md complete and up to date!
+- Keep the README.md complete and up to date!
 Goal is that it contains everything you need to get started.
-- Go the extra mile and make godd, clean and maintainable code.
+- Go the extra mile and make good, clean and maintainable code.
 Don't take shortcuts to just finish the task as quickly as possible
 - Commit small and often.